gabrielchua/RAGxplorer/README.md

     sys.modules['sqlite3'] = sys.modules.pop('pysqlite3')
     ```

+> [!NOTE]
-   ⚠️ This repo is currently linked to the streamlit demo, and these lines were added due to the runtime in the free streamlit deployment env.
+> This repo is currently linked to the streamlit demo, and these lines were added due to the runtime in the free streamlit deployment env.
 See [here](https://discuss.streamlit.io/t/issues-with-chroma-and-sqlite/47950).

 ## Contributing 👋